Robust Maximum Capture Facility Location under Random Utility Maximization Models: Introduction

-The monotonicity and submodularity imply that the robust MCP, under a cardinality constraint, always admits a $(1-1/e)$ approximation algorithm \citep{Nemhauser1978analysis}.
+The monotonicity and submodularity of the robust problem imply that the robust MCP, under a cardinality constraint, always admits a $(1-1/e)$ approximation algorithm \citep{Nemhauser1978analysis}.
 That is, we can simply start from an empty set and iteratively select locations, one at a time, taking at each step the location that increases the worst-case objective function the most, until the maximum capacity is reached.
 A solution from this simple procedure will yield an objective value being at least $(1-1/e)$ times the optimal value of the robust problem.
 We then further adapt the local search procedure proposed by \cite{Dam2021submodularity} to efficiently solve the robust MCP under GEV models.
 Our results generally hold for any RUM model in the GEV family, and under any convex uncertainty sets.
-We further consider the robust MCP under the MNL model and show that the robustness also preserves the concavity of the relaxation of the worst-case objective function, implying that an outer-approximation algorithm can be used to exactly solve the MCP under MNL.
+We further consider the robust MCP under the MNL model and show that, under the assumption that the uncertainty sets are independent over customer zones, the robustness preserves the concavity of the relaxation of the worst-case objective function, implying that an outer-approximation algorithm can be used to exactly solve the MCP under MNL.
 A multicut outer-approximation algorithm is then presented for this purpose.
-We finally conduct experiments based on the MNL and nested logit (two most popular RUM models) to demonstrate the advantages of our robust model in protecting decision-makers from bad-based scenarios, as compared to other deterministic and sampling-based baselines.
+We finally conduct experiments based on the MNL and nested logit (two most popular RUM models) to demonstrate the advantages of our robust model in protecting decision-makers from worst-case scenarios, as compared to other deterministic and sampling-based baselines.